Tanvigupta96/HelpBot/README.md

 Dialogflow:Making the bot intelligent.
 By making it a conversational bot.
-We use a conversational engine that can be trained to give replied to specific queries in a specific manner: using Dialogflow (developed by google)
+We use a conversational engine that can be trained to give reply to specific queries in a specific manner: using Dialogflow (developed by google)
+You can ask for news(belong to any category and place), weather(any city), restaurant information(any city) and movies reviews from the bot.